-If you are here, you already heard how great Cities: Skylines is and you want to know more.
-Lucky for you, I intend to guide you through basics of starting a city and help introduce you to the basics before you start your first city.
+If you are here, you already heard how great Cities Skylines is and you want to know more.
+Lucky for you, I intend to Cities Skylines Guide you through basics of starting a city and help introduce you to the basics before you start your first city.
 If you are a console user, this guide will be useful for you as well as I intend to go through vanilla game (game without any mods) first, and then introduce some advanced tips.
 So, let’s get started.

 - Vanilla – a game without any custom made content